 - advancing maternal age along with its associated health problems

-- social, financial or relationship issues.
+- social, financial or relationship issues or

 Making the decision to stop trying is usually a process, and you may make it and unmake it more than once.
 It means facing a different kind of future from the one you were planning, whether that means remaining childless or moving towards adoption or somewhere in between.